 That’s one of the reasons why we train the mind to be with the breath—so that it can sit there and not take sides prematurely.
 Just as when you sit here and a thought comes into the mind you learn not to run with it, you’ve got to learn to use this skill in other areas, other parts of your life, where things are more rushed, where there’s a lot more going on.
 If you forget the skills you’ve developed here, you’re going to get into trouble.
 So spend a little time running these things through your mind, getting prepared.

 Fortunately, the Buddha wasn’t as one-eyed as that.
 He realized that the human mind has many ways of feeding.
-It’s like that story in the Canon of when the daughters of Mara come to test the Buddha.
+It’s like that story in the Canon where the daughters of Mara come to test the Buddha.
 They say among themselves, “Men have many different tastes in women.
 Let’s try all different kinds to see what will attract him.”
-And so they run through lots of different guises, and they’re unable to catch the Buddha with any of them.
+They run through lots of different guises, but they’re unable to catch the Buddha with any of them.
 And that’s just lust.
 The mind feeds on anger in many different ways, too.
-The mind feeds on fear, it feeds on worry in many different ways, and you’ve got to learn how to know your feeding habits.
+The mind feeds on fear, it feeds on worry in many different ways, and you’ve got to learn your feeding habits.
 Why do you react in certain ways?
 What is it about that reaction that you enjoy?

 There’s a phrase in Thai, taai-jai, which means that you trust something so much that all your skepticism dies.
 That’s the way we are with many things in life, and the Buddha has to remind you to remind yourself these things are not totally dependable.